triestpa/You-Should-Learn-Regex/README.md

 cat test.txt | grep -E "^[0-9]+$"
 ```

-Using the above code, it should be relatively easy to translate the regex script to any other language, such as Typescript/Coffeescript/Elm/Clojurescript (all of which use the Javascript regex engine), Kotlin/Scala/Clojure (which use the Java regex engine), or to C# and Swift (which will likely look most similar to a the Java/Javascript/C++ examples above).

-Writing out the same regex operation in twelve languages was a fun exercise, but we'll be mostly sticking with Javascript and Python for the rest of the tutorial, since I think that these languages tend to yield be the clearest, simplest implementations.
+Writing out the same regex operation in fifteen languages was a fun exercise, but we'll be mostly sticking with Javascript and Python for the rest of the tutorial, since these languages (in my opinion) tend to yield the clearest, most readable implementations.

 ## Email Validation